deejaygraham/deejaygraham.github.io/src/content/posts/2025-05-16-turing-machine-3.md

 ```

+## Print

-I snuck in a print statement in the middle of the run methods while loop so I could visualize the process using the
+I snuck in a print statement in the middle of the run method's while loop so I could visualize the process using the
 __str__() function I created in the first post of this series.
 I think the text illustration came out quite well in the
 console with the circumflex showing the head position as it moves down the tape from left to right: